 Unauthorized use and/or duplication of this material without express and written permission from this site's author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Writing9 with appropriate and specific direction to the original content.

-The essay presents both sides of the issue.
+You wrote about both sides of the topic.

 Fully explain your ideas